 2.5 Do not require users to remember a fixed supplied PIN

-If access to the terminal requires using a Personal Identity Number (PIN) or other access code, do not require users to remember one which has been supplied to them but not chosen by them.
+If access to the device or service requires using a PIN, do not require users to remember one that has been supplied to them but not chosen by them.

 In Europe, over 25 million people have dyslexia to the extent that they cannot reliably remember and use a four digit PIN, unless they can choose their own number.

 In addition, people with intellectual impairment may have a problem keeping the number secret, so a biometric identification method would be more suitable for them.

 Allow the user to select their own PIN

 Either allow the user to make up a PIN when they register or, if one is supplied to them, allow them to change it at any time or at least the first time they use the device or service.

 Consider providing an alternative access security mechanism such as biometric identification for users who find PIN numbers difficult to remember.

 How you could check for this:

 There are no specific test methods recommended for this guideline.